treeverse/lakeFS/design/open/openapi-multipart-upload.md

 - **Presigning part:** Request for a presigned URL of a specific part number will not be supported.
 This will block unknown size upload using this API.
 - **Limited support:** Request for list upload parts will not be provided at this point.

+## Next steps

+None of the returned URLs has to be used, it is fine to ask for more than are needed.
+In future we may add an _additional_ API call to URLs for uploading more parts.
+This will allow more "streaming" uses, for instance as parallels to how Hadoop S3A uses the S3 MPU API and how the AWS SDKs upload manager handle streaming.